concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="3704" href="#3704">:link:</a></sup></sub> feature, breaking

 * LIDAR is now on by default!
-In fact, not only is it on by default, it is now THE ONLY OPTION.
+In fact, not only is it on by default, it is now **the only option**.
 The old and busted 'Radar' resource checking component has been removed and the `--enable-lidar` flag will no longer be recognized.
   #3704

   With the switch to LIDAR, the metrics pertaining to resource checking have